jessxwu/jessxwu.github.io/src/content/blog/2024-08-10-lessons-from-a-bruised-pear.md

 ---
-title: Lessons from a Bruised Pear
+title: lessons from a bruised pear
-excerpt: As a child, grocery shopping was often a tedious exercise.
+excerpt: Grocery shopping was often a tedious exercise when I was a kid.
 publishDate: 'Aug 10 2024'
 isFeatured: true
 tags: